lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         * Via the "actionSource" content (and/or in a self-managed environment, via the "actionFile" reference) for each defined and performed action in a system action.

-        The script content in the latter case could be any text.
+        In the latter case, the script content can be any text.
 It could be evaluated by the script "on resource", or used in a conditional statement, or applied in any other similar way.
 It could be a reference to a local (to RCS) and completely separate script file.

+        Or, `scriptText` provided via "actionSource" could be a JSON, which `ScriptOnResourceScript.groovy` can parse and use for all the above and more.

+        Note that since "systemActions" definition is read and interpolated by IDM, you can use dynamic references in this content, as demonstrated in the [Connection Configuration > "configurationProperties" > "customConfiguration" and "customSensitiveConfiguration"](#developing-connector-configuration-configuration-properties-custom-configuration) chapter.

         For example, the following system action with the "script-2" ID could be added to the connection configuration: